 Figure 8 is the output of the CoSMoS program.
-The modeling shows that while the main access streets may flood during the 100 year wave event with 5.7 feet (175 centimeters) of SLR, there is no direct flooding of the site from the ocean.
+The modeling shows that, while the main access streets may flood during the 100 year wave event with 5.7 feet (175 centimeters) of SLR, there is no direct flooding of the site across the beach.
 Wave runup does not reach the site.
-The flooding comes from the harbor, which can be controlled.
+The flooding comes from the low lying areas behind the site, which can be controlled.
 In addition, the potential erosion due to SLR still leaves a wide beach.
-Because the FF elevation (+14.1 feet NAVD88) is above the future ocean/harbor water elevation 13.5 feet NAVD88, the structure will not be subject to flooding.
+Because the FF elevation (+14.92 feet NAVD88) is above the future ocean/harbor water elevation 13.5 feet NAVD88, the structure will not be subject to flooding.
 The CoSMoS program validates that the analysis herein is reasonably conservative.

 Figure 8.
-CoSMoS modeling analysis for the subject site.
+CoSMoS modeling analysis for the subject site (yellow triangle).